solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 that indicate the highest potential signs of failure to optimize costs.
 See [Azure Monitor Pricing] for more information on planning monitoring costs.

+## Azure Monitor options

+![][22]

+Azure Monitor Metrics is a feature of Azure Monitor that collects numeric data from monitored resources into a time series database.
+Metrics in Azure Monitor are lightweight and capable of supporting near real-time scenarios, so they're useful for alerting and fast detection of issues.
+You can analyze them interactively by using Metrics Explorer, be proactively notified with an alert when a value crosses a threshold, or visualize them in a workbook or dashboard.

+[Azure Monitor Metrics overview]

+![][23]

+The Activity log is a [platform log] in Azure that provides insight into subscription-level events.
+Activity log includes such information as when a resource is modified or when a virtual machine is started.

+Event examples: - Start or stop a VM. - Start or stop an App Service.

+[Azure Activity log]

+![][24]

+Log Analytics is a tool in the Azure portal used to edit and run log queries with data in Azure Monitor Logs.
+You can use Log Analytics queries to retrieve records that match particular criteria, identify trends, analyze patterns, and provide a variety of insights into your data.
+Users can create charts in the portal.

+Query examples:

+-   HTTP URL requests in the last hour.
+-   HTTP status codes in the two days.
+-   Call duration and result code.

+[Overview of Log Analytics in Azure Monitor]

+[Log Analytics tutorial]

+![][25]

+Workbooks provide a flexible canvas for data analysis and the creation of rich visual reports within the Azure portal.
+They allow you to tap into multiple data sources from across Azure, and combine them into unified interactive experiences.
+Visualize data in one interactive report.

+[Azure Monitor Workbooks]

+![][26]

+Azure Resource Health helps you diagnose and get support for service problems that affect your Azure resources.
+It reports on the current and past health of your resources.
+Resource Health can help you diagnose the root event causes.

+Platform events are triggered by multiple components of the Azure infrastructure.
+They include both scheduled actions (for example, planned maintenance) and unexpected incidents (for example, an unplanned host reboot or degraded host hardware that is predicted to fail after a specified time window).

+Resource Health provides additional details about the event and the recovery process. **It also enables you to contact Microsoft Support even if you don't have an active support agreement.**

+Resource issue examples:

+-   Unplanned events, for example an unexpected host reboot
+-   Planned events, like scheduled host OS updates
+-   Events triggered by user actions, for example a user rebooting a virtual machine

+[Resource Health overview]

 ## Application monitoring